How-to-write-programmer-bio-thumb-1

 Make a list of your skills

 The first thing you should do is write a list of all of your skills, says Cairo Amani, a career strategist in Seattle who specializes in helping tech professionals.
 This includes technical skills, like the programming languages and frameworks you know, as well as soft skills, like collaboration or leadership.
+Check out our professional skills courses if you need help building soft skills you can highlight in your bio.

 You’ve probably picked up skills in your previous roles that are worth highlighting in a bio, Cairo says.
 For instance, maybe you honed solid communication skills working in customer service, or perhaps your childcare experience taught you to solve problems on your feet.